 - Mild fever

 How do I care for my baby’s new teeth

 To take care of your baby’s new teeth is a process that starts even the eruption of very first tooth in your baby’s mouth.
 Generally this process can be categorized in three steps like before eruption, when they come out a little and when teeth are fully developed in your child’s mouth, so every step needs your attention.

 Parents with small babies might noticed it that teething infants often feel better when gentle pressure is placed on their gums.
 Due to this, doctors recommend gently rubbing the gums with a clean finger or having the child bite down on a clean washcloth.
 This process may last bit longer , but if the pain seems to be causing feeding problems, a different shaped nipple or use of a cup may help in this situation.

 Another remedy that may help is cold object as they can reduce the inflammation.
 Frozen washcloths and ice cubes are widely used for this purpose.
 Prolonged contact of very cold objects on the gums is not recommended.
 When tooth or all teeth are there and you are wondering how you can take care of your baby new teeth, then oral hygiene is the first thing that should be started.

 When your baby’s teeth are fully developed then never forget to use fluoride since it has been shown to be extremely effective in reducing the development and severity of cavities.
-But be careful, fluoride amounts vary by water source, so it’s good to check with the child’s pediatrician or dentist regarding any supplementation that may be necessary.
+But be careful, fluoride amounts vary by water source, so it’s good to check with the child’s pediatrician or dentist with headgear braces regarding any supplementation that may be necessary.